percona/pmm_dump_docs/docs/installation.md

 !!! note

     Starting from version 2.27.0, PMM Server is shipped with PMM Dump.
-Therefore you do not need to install it.
-To run this shipped version use the `docker exec` command as follows:
+Therefore, you do not need to install it.
+To run this shipped version, use the `docker exec` command as follows:

     ``` {.bash data-prompt="$" }
     $ docker exec -it pmm-server pmm-dump help